BaharKshvrz/react-design-patterns/functional-programming/README.md

-# Applying the layout component
+# Applying the Functional Programming

-Instead of sending components via props, send them through the children.
+Using the compositon with props and HOC.